iam91/formFactory/README.md

 #### Class interface

-The following class names are used for parts of each field, users can use them in a .css file to design customized stylesheet:
+The following class names are used for parts of each field, users can use them in a stylesheet to design customized stylesheet:

 |Class name|Description|
 |---|---|